Blog

 Benefits of Catch-up Contributions

 Maximizing catch-up contributions can come with income tax savings for those who save in tax-deferred retirement accounts.
-A $31,000 contribution to your 401(k) counts as a deduction to your income.
-At the 24% income tax bracket, that equates to a $7,440 federal tax savings.
-Potential savings are even higher for those works ages 60 through 63 who are likely nearing retirement, and may even be in their last few working years.
+A $33,500 contribution to your 401(k) counts as a deduction to your income.
+At the 24% income tax bracket, that equates to a $7,800 federal tax savings.
+Potential savings are even higher for workers aged 60 through 63, who are likely nearing retirement and may even be in their last few working years.
 See the chart below for some additional examples.

 These deductions can be particularly beneficial for employees later in their working careers, as these individuals often tend to be in their peak earnings years, with higher marginal tax rates.